| Home | SCHEDULED SEMINARS | Contact us |

 How hard is the EVP exam?

 Some people have said it’s the hardest of the PM and cost engineering family of exams.
-It requires insight into EVM data since part four is a handwritten “memo” of about three pages.
-In 2010 151 exams were taken; 70 exams had passing scores.
-A 46% pass rate.
+It requires insight into EVM data since a memo must be written addressing EVM and a project scenario.
+Here are the recent first time pass rates for the EVP exam, (year/rate).

 When do I get my exam results?